sungwoncho/performatic/README.md

 #### Methodology

+* The test is performed on a simple classroom app using a scaffold.
+[Preview](https://performatic.herokuapp.com/)

 * The response time was measured on localhost in order to minimize deviation due to network speed.

 * In `development.rb`, `config.cache_classes` is set to `true` in order to simulate production environment.